Back to all posts

 • Seasonality and Trends: Is the AI smart enough to anticipate and react to seasonal peaks, holidays, or emerging market trends?

 • Competitive Pressure: Increased competition in an ad auction can drive up costs.
 Does the autonomous system adjust bids or explore new audiences to maintain efficiency?
 According to Google's own insights, understanding market trends is crucial for ad performance.
-Learn more about market trends.
+Learn more about market trends). * Platform Policy Changes: Ad platforms frequently update their policies or algorithms.
+An agile autonomous system should be able to quickly adapt to these changes without manual intervention.

 The Feedback Loop: Attribution and Learning